rails/rails/guides/source/active_storage_overview.md

 gem 'mini_magick'
 ```

-When the browser hits the variant URL, ActiveStorage will lazy transform the
+When the browser hits the variant URL, Active Storage will lazy transform the
 original blob into the format you specified and redirect to its new service
 location.